Quirktree/info314-website/docs/resources/iptables.md

 ```

 ## Loading rules from the file system with `iptables-persistent`
-For simplicity, we’ll rely on on a collection of tools called `iptables-persistent` to load the rules at boot.
-On boot, `iptables-persistent` will automatically load rules from `/etc/iptables/rules.v4`.
+For simplicity, we’ll rely on on a collection of tools called `iptables-persistent` to test our rules and then load them automatically at boot.

+!!! danger "Here be Dragons"
+    Do not write rules directly to `/etc/iptables/rules.v4`.
+If you do this, you risk creating a rule that locks you out of your device from the network.
+Without an external monitor and keyboard, you will not be able to bypass these changes since they are loaded at boot.

+    We are presenting `iptables-persistent` to provide you with a tool that allows us you to apply new rules safely by testing changes before making them fully persistent.

 Like many other tools, `iptables-persistent` is available as a package in Debian's package repository.
-Use `apt` to install the `iptables-persistent` package before proceeding with the remaining steps.
+This package contains tools to help you test new rules and install them into the `/etc/iptables/rules.v4` path so that they can be loaded automatically in the future.
+Use `apt` to install the `iptables-persistent` package before attempting the instructions below.

-Make a copy of your rules within your home directory and use `iptables-apply` to test that they work before writing them to `/etc/iptables/rules.v4`.
-While it is possible to edit `/etc/iptables/rules.v4` directly, it is not recommended.
+Make a copy of your rules within your _home directory_ (file name does not matter) and use the `iptables-apply` command as shown below to test that they work before writing them to `/etc/iptables/rules.v4`.
+While it is possible to edit `/etc/iptables/rules.v4` directly, we recomend against it.

-!!! danger "Always test your rules"
-    The risk of adding rules directly to `/etc/iptables/rules.v4` is that you create a rule that locks you out of your device and cannot bypass it since it is loaded at boot. `iptables-persistent` provides a tool that allows us to test a set of rules before making them fully persistent.

-The following command will load the rules from `~/untested_rules` and wait for **60 seconds** while you confirm that you can still SSH into the device from a second terminal tab or window.
-If you respond affirmatively to the final prompt within the time limit, the rules will remain active **and** be written to a location where they are automatically reloaded at boot.
+The following command will flush iptables and load the rules given in `~/untested_rules`.
+After loading the rules, `iptables-apply` waits for **60 seconds** while you confirm that you can still SSH into the device from a second terminal tab or window.
+If your rules work as intended, you need respond affirmatively at this final prompt within the time limit so that iptables-apply can write them to a permanent location.
+If you skip this step, iptables-apply will assume that your test failed and restore the old version of the rules.

 ```
 sudo iptables-apply -t 60 -w /etc/iptables/rules.v4 ~/untested_rules